Preview

 Each chapter opens with a poem by Rabbi David Buzaglo and ends with a poem by Erez Biton; each includes men and women sages in an internal dialog with each other.
 The figure of our father Abraham, present in each of the booklet's chapters and their values, accompanies us throughout.
 As Eli Bareket says in the booklet's introduction: "We find his image watching us from the windows of each chapter, Abraham in faith, Abraham in blessing, Abraham in friendship, Abraham in hospitality, and Abraham, in the last poem, 'shining like a star from Ur Kasdim to illuminate the darkness'."

 Some may ask, what relevance has a study booklet – which would seem to require a quiet circle, attention and concentration – to a celebration of family, plenty, food, and joyous voices?
-The training days that we held in our offices at Mikve Israel and in Jerusalem, a taste of which you may find in the photographs below, prove that it is certainly possible.
-That the booklet is connected to the festive Mimouna experience, and IMG 2242reaches the table along with the physical moufletta, as some sort of "spiritual moufletta".
+The training days that we held in our offices at Mikve Israel and in Jerusalem, a taste of which you can see in the photographs in this article, prove that the booklet contributes to the festivities.
+That the booklet is connected to the festive Mimouna experience, and reaches the table along with the physical moufletta as some sort of "spiritual moufletta".
 That the presence of men and women sages, Mimouna values, and the celebration of friendship and love in the festival are a blessing.
 During the training days, scores of people from diverse circles and backgrounds shared in celebrating the Mimouna, in song, food and dance, studied and laughed, and took the booklet with them on their journey to share, study, teach, and illuminate the Mimouna.

 You’re invited to follow the Israeli Mimouna Facebook page for more surprises.